dcSpark/twitter-uv/README.md

 #### After using Twitter UV for a while, why do the list of Group channels randomly stop loading and the spinner is stuck?

-This happens due to the fact that Eyre appears to have an unfortunate bug where calls via a given airlock session appear to randomly get "stuck" and take a very long time to respond.
-We look forward to this issue being fixed in the near future by the core devs so that users of Twitter UV and other app in the UV ecosystem can have a seamless experience.
+This happens due to what appears to be (from what we can tell) a bug in Eyre where calls via a given airlock session randomly get "stuck" and take a very long time to respond.
+We look forward to this issue being fixed in the near future by the core devs so that users of Twitter UV and other apps in the UV ecosystem can have a seamless experience.

 **Temporary Fix:** Simply disconnect/reconnect to your ship on Urbit Visor and refresh the page.